Armenia violates ceasefire 20 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 20 times throughout the day in various direction of the front, using sniper rifles, Report informs citing the Defense Ministry.
+Military units of the armed forces of Armenia violated ceasefire 20 times throughout the day in various direction of the front, Report informs citing the Defense Ministry.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Bash Garvand, Yusifjanly villages of Aghdam region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy and Terter regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Ajarly, Yusifjanly villages of Aghdam region, Garvand, Ashaghy Seyidahmadli, Horadiz villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions.

 News DepartmentNews Author